 Learn more about the paralegal industry.

-One of the most exciting aspects of the paralegal profession is the diversity of employment opportunities.
-While many work as litigation paralegals, specializing in one or two other areas, such as contract law or incorporating businesses, there are many other areas of employment available to paralegals.
-Here are some of the career choices available:
+Many work as litigation paralegals, specializing in one or two other areas, such as contract law or incorporating businesses.
+Here are some of the many areas in which paralegals may work:

 - Criminal Law